mliew21396/remote-work-u2/week-4/README.md

 9. [Cultural Blog](9-cultural-blog.md)

 ## Remember your Expectations for the Unit!
-- Pair at least twice this week.  *You need to pair* ***6*** *times this unit*
+- Pair at least twice this week.
+(You need to pair 6 times this unit.)
-- Give feedback for each person you paired with. *You need to submit at least 7 pieces of feedback in this unit* (6 for peer-pairing, and 1 GPS)
+- Give feedback for each person you paired with.
+You need to submit at least 7 pieces of feedback in this unit.
+(6 for peer-pairing, and 1 GPS.)
-- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit.
+- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates.
+(You need to rate 20 pieces of feedback per unit.)

 ## Working through the Challenges
-- Fork this (phase_0_unit_2) repository by clicking "Fork" at the top right of the page.
+- Fork this (phase-0-unit-2) repository by clicking "Fork" at the top right of the page.
-- Under settings (in the right navigation bar) check the box next to "issues" under "features."
+- Enable "issues" in the settings for the repo, like you did for phase-0-unit-1.
 This will allow people to give you feedback.
-- Clone the `phase_0_unit_2` repository from the command line to your computer.
+- Clone the `phase-0-unit-2` repository from the command line to your computer.

-When you make updates to the files on your local repo, you should commit and push your work through the command line.
-Include a commit message like "added pseudocode and initial solution for add it up."

-**NOTE: Sometimes we will make changes to the original repository to clarify instructions.
-You will need to fetch these changes from the master branch when we announce changes on the google+ community.** Use [these](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) instructions.
-Substitute phase_0_unit_2 for each instance of phase_0_unit_1 in the instructions.

 You will want to run and modify all files from your local repository on your computer.
 Use the terminal to navigate to the 'my_solution.rb' files or the spec files.

 ## Submitting your work

-**You need to submit your work through on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
+It is not enough to push your changes to your fork on GitHub,  you'll need to submit your work through on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
 When you log in, look at your profile page.
-There should be a "Unit 2 Week 4 Submission" form.** It is not enough to push your changes to your fork on github.
+There is a "Unit 2 Week 4 Submission" form.

+We use the submission form to gather feedback on our curriculum, so please answer the questions honestly to help us make the program better.

+## Fetching Changes
+Sometimes we will make changes to the original repository to clarify instructions.
+You will need to fetch these changes from the master branch when we announce changes on the google+ community.
+Use [these](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) instructions. **Substitute phase-0-unit-2 for each instance of phase-0-unit-1 in the instructions.**

 ## [Resources](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md)